Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 It is neither practical nor cost effective to capture high velocity flows in a mobile operation.
 There is equipment available today that is essentially a mobile treatment plant that treats the water and injects it back into the system, but the upfront capital cost for these systems is more than $500,000 and it is not a cost effective investment for the City’s Water Fund.

 The hydrant flushing staff will be using dechlorination tablets to remove chlorine in the water before the water goes into the storm drain system and eventually into the Napa River.
 Due to the high volume of water flowing from the hydrants, the dechlorination tablets may cause some bubbling of the water, giving it a soapy appearance.
 The tablets are environmentally safe and are being used to protect the river.

-Customers may call the Water Division office at (707) 257-9521.
-Customers may also visit us at our office located at 1340 Clay Street between the hours of 8am and 5pm, Monday through Friday (except for holidays).
+Customers may call the Water Division at (707) 257-9521.
+Customers may also visit our office at 1700 Second Street, Suite 100 between the hours of 8am and 5pm, Monday through Thursday (except for holidays).